-The dementia advice and support service has two dementia advisers to support people with dementia and their family carers.
+The Memory Loss Advice Service has two dementia advisers and an MCI (Mild Cognitive Impairment) Community Connector to support people with dementia and MCI and their family carers.

-The service provides ongoing support from a named person and familiar face that people feel they can contact, enabling the person with a dementia to have a voice, and ensure a diagnosis of dementia means their needs are met and they can maintain a high quality of life.
+The service provides ongoing support from a named person and familiar face that people feel they can contact, enabling the person with a dementia or MCI to have a voice, and ensure a diagnosis of dementia or MCI means their needs are met and they can maintain a high quality of life.

-We have explored different avenues for people to access us, including drop in services, helpline, newsletter, twitter, computer courses, trips and memory events, to reflect the diverse nature of dementia and those affected by it.
+We have explored different avenues for people to access us, including drop-in services, helpline, newsletter, twitter and memory awareness events, to reflect the diverse nature of dementia and those affected by it.

-Examples of support provided include helping people complete attendance allowance forms, advising what to say to a GP when addressing symptom concerns, referral to and liaison with social services and care providers to enable access to care, equipment and community transport to improve quality of life, information events and social gatherings, and generally being a listening ear when needed.
+Examples of support provided include helping people complete attendance allowance forms, advising what to say to a GP when addressing symptom concerns, referral to and liaison with social services and care providers to enable access to care, advice and support around lasting power or attorney and advance care planning, equipment and community transport to improve quality of life, information events and social gatherings, and generally being a listening ear when needed.

-In addition we provide emotional support, information about different forms of dementia, symptoms, managing different situations, and how to enable the person with dementia to live as full a life as possible, to maintain their skills, family roles and social opportunities.
+In addition, we provide emotional support, information about different forms of dementia, MCI, symptoms, managing different situations, and how to enable the person with dementia or MCI to live as full a life as possible, to maintain their skills, family roles and social opportunities.

 We have three hub meetings a month, in Hale, Urmston, and Sale, for people with dementia and their carers: